TCA & Public Policy

 The Texas Counseling Association is the voice for Texas professional counselors with the Texas Legislature, regulatory boards, and Congressional delegation.
 Every aspect of professional counseling is impacted by public policy decisions.
 TCA's goal is to influence the laws, rules and policies to positively impact and increase access to professional counselors across Texas.

 TCA's Legislative Agenda is adopted by the TCA Board prior to each legislative session.
 The Texas Legislature meets biennially in odd-numbered years.
 Advocacy efforts begin in the interim (even-numbered years).
-In addition to TCA staff, TCA also contracts with an external lobbyist, Shannon Noble, to promote our legislative agenda.
-TCA encourages and supports TCA members to advocate for professional counselors, clients and students through weekly updates, timely action alerts, and by hosting 3 Advocacy Days at the Texas Capitol each session.
+In addition to TCA staff, TCA also contracts with an external lobbyist to promote our legislative agenda.
+TCA encourages and supports TCA members to advocate for professional counselors, clients, and students through weekly updates, timely action alerts, and by hosting 3 Advocacy Days each session.